View Table of Contents

 Dialysis cleanses the body of waste products in the body by use of filter systems.
 There are two types of dialysis; 1) hemodialysis, and 2) peritoneal dialysis.

 Hemodialysis uses a machine filter called a dialyzer or artificial kidney to remove excess water and salt, to balance the other electrolytes in the body, and to remove waste products of metabolism.
 Blood is removed from the body and flows through tubing into the machine, where it passes next to a filter membrane.
 A specialized chemical solution (dialysate) flows on the other side of the membrane.
 The dialysate is formulated to draw impurities from the blood through the filter membrane.
 Blood and dialysate never touch in the artificial kidney machine.

 If the kidney failure happens acutely and there is no time to build a fistula, special catheters may be inserted into the larger blood vessels of the arm, leg, or chest.
-These catheters may be left in place for up to three weeks.
+These catheters may be left in place for weeks.
 In some diseases, the need for dialysis will be temporary, but if the expectation is that dialysis will continue for a prolonged period of time, these catheters act as a bridge until a fistula can be planned, placed, and matured.

 Dialysis treatments normally occur three times a week and last a few hours at a time.
 Most commonly, patients travel to an outpatient center to have dialysis, but home dialysis therapy is becoming an option for some.